Team Lotus: 1990s and demise

-A deal was organized for Lamborghini V12 engines and Derek Warwick and Martin Donnelly were hired to drive for 1990.
+A deal was organised for Lamborghini V12 engines and Derek Warwick and Martin Donnelly were hired to drive for 1990.
 The Dernie design was not a success with Warwick scoring all the three points for a 6th in the 1990 Canadian Grand Prix and a 5th in the 1990 Hungarian Grand Prix; Donnelly was nearly killed in a violent accident at Jerez.
 At the end of the year Camel withdrew their sponsorship.